thetwit4u/deepwiki-open/PLANNING.md

 *   **Support Local Repository Paths**: Medium (Frontend + Backend)
 *   **Multi-Repo Querying**: Medium to Large (DB design, API changes, RAG pipeline adjustments)

 This plan provides a structured approach to the refactoring.
 Each phase and step should be implemented iteratively, with testing at each stage.

+## 6. Roadmap & Future Enhancements

+- Integrate PydanticAI for advanced configuration, validation, and dynamic pipeline construction (planned)
+- Multi-repository querying UI and API
+- Full-text search across all indexed content
+- Advanced user settings and export features
+- Further optimize performance and accessibility

+> **Note:**
+> The current backend is fully LangGraph-based.
+All planning and future enhancements are for the new architecture.
+The legacy adalflow system is no longer relevant.